Hells Angels MC criminal allegations and incidents in Canada: British Columbia

-David Giles, a founding member and former vice-president of the Hells Angels' Kelowna chapter, was sentenced to eighteen years in prison by the Supreme Court on 31 March 2017 after he was convicted of conspiracy to import cocaine, conspiracy to traffic, and possession for the purpose of trafficking.
-On 25 August 2012, he and seven others were arrested after brokering a drug deal with undercover RCMP officers posing as South American drug lords.
-He made a $4 million down payment on the delivery of what was purported to be 200 kilograms of cocaine to a Burnaby warehouse.
-Giles' sentence was the longest prison term ever handed down to a member of the Hells Angels in British Columbia.
-Giles, who was originally from eastern Canada and formed a close relationship with Maurice "Mom" Boucher, died in an Abbotsford hospital on 1 July 2017, aged 67.

 Manitoba

 In August 1996, three men were shot dead inside a home in West Kildonan, Winnipeg as part of a feud over control of drug and prostitution rackets between members of the Manitoba Warriors and associates of the Hells Angels.
 Two men were convicted of first-degree murder and sentenced to life in prison with no chance of parole for twenty-five years.
 A third accused was acquitted.
 The Hells Angels' expansion into Manitoba began with a relationship with Los Bravos, a local motorcycle club.
 In 2000, Los Bravos were "patched over," becoming a full-fledged HAMC chapter.

 On February 15, 2006, the Manitoba Integrated Organized Crime Task Force, along with over 150 police officers from the RCMP, Winnipeg Police Service and Brandon Police Service, made numerous arrests and conducted searches as part of the investigation of Project Defense.
 Thirteen people were indicted on a variety of charges, including drug trafficking, extortion, proceeds of crime, and organized crime related offenses.

 Project Defense was initiated in November 2004 and focused on high level members of drug trafficking cells in the province of Manitoba, including members of the Manitoba Hells Angels.
 During the investigation police made numerous seizures that totaled in excess of seven kilograms of cocaine and three kilograms of methamphetamine from drug traffickers within the Manitoba Hells Angels organization and other drug trafficking cells.
 Arrest warrants were issued for thirteen individuals and 12 search warrants were authorized for locations in Winnipeg and area.